📢 Download our 45-page white paper on AI Implementation in 2026

 Comprehensive Data Collection

-Successfully gathered and integrated historical rainfall data and GIS data from various sources, creating a robust dataset for flood prediction and susceptibility analysis.
+The team successfully gathered and combined historical rainfall and GIS data from multiple trusted sources.
+This integration created a robust dataset that serves as the backbone of the project’s flood prediction and susceptibility analysis.

 Insightful Analysis